MarioIannotta/MIJsonParser/README.md

 MIJsonParser
 ============

-Convert your arrays in valid json string.
+MIJsonParser is a simple tool that allow you to convert any type of array in one json string.

 Example
 ============